 Covered in this topic:

 False self-employment is in the news a lot nowadays, especially with the rise of the so-called ‘gig economy’.
 Trade unions are at the forefront of exposing false self-employment and the exploitation it creates.
-A good example has been the campaign and recent victory by the Uber taxi drivers in the employment tribunal, supported by general union the GMB.

 If you are concerned about your working conditions, the best step you can take is to join a union and persuade your workmates to do the same.

 If enough of them become union members, the union will be able to apply for formal recognition, which will mean that your employer has to negotiate future terms and conditions with the union, through a process known as collective bargaining.

 If you are not yet a union member, browse our Union Finder tool, to find the union most suited to your needs.